Ecali/Ecali/README.md

 ### Hola, I'm Elvio Moretti! 👋
 - 🔭 I’m currently working on Simplet React Projects
 - 🌱 I’m currently learning React js again, after using only Angular for years.
+  - 🤓 You can see my progress [HERE](https://github.com/stars/ecali/lists/react-projects-ideas);
+- ⚡ Fun fact: I have seen it more than thirty times Back to the Future.

 - 📫 How to reach me: [Mail](mailto:ecali301@gmail.com)
-- ⚡ Fun fact: I have seen it more than thirty times Back to the Future.

 <!--
 **ecali/ecali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.